Noratrieb/blog/content/posts/item-patterns-and-struct-else.md

 ```

 There is nothing obviously wrong with this code.
 You understand it, I understand it, an ALGOL 68 developer from 1970 would probably understand it
-and even an ancient greek philopher might have a clue (which is impressive, given that they are all not alive anymore).
+and even an ancient greek philosopher might have a clue (which is impressive, given that they are all not alive anymore).
 But this is the kind of code that pages you at 4 AM.

 You've read the last paragraph in confusion.
 Of course there's something wrong with this code! `TWO` is `1`, yet the name strongly suggests that it should be `2`.
 And you'd
 be right, this was just a check to make sure you're still here.
+You are very clever and deserve this post.
+If you didn't notice it, go to sleep.
+It's good for your health.

 But even if it was `2`, this code is still not good.
 There is way too much duplication! `const` is mentioned three times.
 This is a major distraction to the reader.